-An ancient town with historical temples dotted in every nook and cranny!
+An ancient city with historical temples dotted in every nook and cranny!

 Ayutthaya has some of the best Thailand attractions, the most famous of which is Wat Mahathat with the face of the Buddha carved into a tree!

 Quaint little guesthouses and restaurants to suit every taste are available too.
-It’s one of my favourite places to visit in Thailand without a doubt.
+Though not as popular with tourists, Ayutthaya is one of my favourite places to visit in Thailand without a doubt.

 Note that distances between the sights are huge and not to be underestimated!
 Hiring a tuk tuk for the day is an option to help get around.

 However, if you’d prefer more freedom for a cheaper price, I’d personally recommend hiring a push bike or scooter to get around.
 Both are available from guesthouses or there is a row of shops directly opposite the railway station.